 “I mostly prefer erythritol because it is considered natural, because it is affordable, and it is fairly versatile,” says Sofia Norton, RD.
 Yet you can enjoy the others from the list that are recommended, too.

-Here are the two sugar substitutes that are not recommended on the keto diet.
+Here are the five sugar substitutes that are not recommended on the keto diet.

 - Pros: Prebiotic and all-natural.